 To file a code enforcement complaint online, please click here and follow the instructions provided.

-Complaints may also be reported in-person at City Hall or by calling Code Enforcement Officer Richard "Dickie" Thomas at (270) 365-9575.
+Complaints may also be reported in-person at City Hall or by calling Code Enforcement Officer Brent Francis at (270) 365-9575.

 For more information, or to access the department's lienholder notification system, please click here.